 WHAT IS THE MISSION OF OUR TRAVEL PROGRAM?
 Travel basketball offers Edgemont children an opportunity to learn the game from experienced professional coaches, build skills, play competitively, and enjoy camaraderie with friends and neighbors in a serious, fun, positive, and team-oriented environment.
 Edgemont Hoops believes every player who makes a travel team–regardless of size, athleticism, or prior basketball experience–should have the opportunity to:

--Masters all individual fundamentals and team concepts;
+-Master all individual fundamentals and team concepts;

--Achieves a satisfying level of personal proficiency; and
+-Achieve a satisfying level of personal proficiency; and

 WHO COACHES THE TEAMS?
 All teams and clinics are coached by experienced professionals (not parents).